mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 ASSIGNMENTS Choose one of the following:

 Support: You are a quartermaster, engineer or battlefield medic in the marines.
 Star Marine: You are trained to fight boarding actions and capture enemy vessels.
-Ground Assault: You are kicked out of a spacecraft in high orbit and told to ‘capture that planet’.
+Ground Assault: You are kicked out of a spacecraft in high orbit and told to 'capture that planet'.

 SURVIVAL ADVANCEMENT Support END 5+ EDU 7+ Star Marine END 6+ EDU 6+ Ground Assault END 7+ EDU 5+